Isn't this a bold title?

 This time I was on shared hosting provided by HostGator.

 First month was in $0.01 but from the second month onwards I had to pay $9.97 every month.

 I paid for first 2-3 months (with my cousin's credit card).

-Soon he stopped helping me and I was at my own, so I had to pay him all the amount which I had used form his card.
+Soon he stopped helping me and I was on my own, so I had to pay him all the amount which I had used form his card.